 Archipelago Boat Tour

 If you're not familiar with Stockholm, it's important to know that the city is built upon fourteen islands within Lake Mälaren and the Baltic Sea, connected by bridges and ferry routes.
 However, just outside of the city lies around 30,000 more islands and rock formations that make up the Stockholm Archipelago.
-This is where the locals spend the summer months in their camps and holiday homes.
+This is where the locals spend the summer months in their holiday homes.

 From Stockholm, you can take a guided tour through the Archipelago to learn more about the area.
-Although multiple tours are offered, I recommend the Stromma lunch cruise.
+Although multiple tours are offered, I recommend the Stromma Lunch Cruise.
 For only an additional 10 USD, they serve fantastic lunch courses on your two and a half hour journey to Vaxholm and back.
 This is another activity you'll want to pre-book online.

 View Stockholm by Scooter